 Has Gold’s Time Come Again?July 9, 2019 1:55 pm

 The last time we owned a dedicated position of gold in our portfolios was early 2013.
-Since then, gold prices have generally disappointed, with the metal priced today at roughly the same level as September 2013.
-However, the outlook for the commodity may be brightening, at least according to the research we have been conducting.
+Over the last six and a half years gold prices have generally disappointed, with the exception being the last few months.
+However, the outlook for the commodity may continue to brighten, at least according to the research we have been conducting.

 The case for owning gold can be made on three fronts: renewed dovish Fed policy, anticipated softening of the US dollar, and as a safe-haven in the midst of geo-political turmoil.

 Earlier this year the Federal Reserve paused its cycle of rising interest rates.
 In June the Federal Open Market Committee (FOMC) published its “dot plot” giving us a peek at where the Federal Reserve believes interest rates are headed.
 The direction indicated is down.